davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 *If we rejected the null hypothesis (that the coin is fair) when a trial results in 21+ heads, what would our error rate be?"

-Our simulation will use the 2 things mentioned above that a p-value alone doesnt consider: The effect frequency and effect size.
+Our simulation will use the 2 things mentioned above that a p-value alone doesnt consider: The frequency weighted coins occur, and how heavily a weighted coin influences the probability a coin will turn up heads.
 In the original question we don't have this information, but it's necessary to use it here so that we can later illustrate how to answer the question without using it.

 ## Defining the experiment
 In our experiment we have 10,000 trials, each using a coin that is either weighted or fair.
 9,000 coins are fair, and 1,000 are not.
 Let's assume that if the coin is weighted, the probability of it turning up heads is .75 and the probability of tails is .25.